-- If the extent is {{0, 0}, {0, 0}} (the default), the base class contents is mapped to the same coordinates in the derived class, and the coordinate system (including preserveAspectRatio) can be inherited as described in section 18.6.1.1. - For any other extent, the base class coordinate system is mapped to this region, with the exception that preserveAspectRatio = true in the base class requires that the mapping shall preserve the aspect ratio.
+- If the extent of the extends-clause defines a null region (the default), the base class contents is mapped to the same coordinates in the derived class, and the coordinate system (including preserveAspectRatio) can be inherited as described in section 18.6.1.1. - If the extent of the extends-clause defines a non-null region, the base class coordinate system is mapped to the region specified by the attribute extent, if preserveAspectRatio is true for the base class the mapping shall preserve the aspect ratio.
 The base class coordinate system (and preserveAspectRatio) is not inherited.